 The basis for a healthy diet for your horse is good quality forage.
 You need to feed your horse hay that contains at least 8% crude protein.
 Meeting this requirement allows your horse to produce antibodies and repair tissues.
 If your horse receives lower-quality hay with a crude protein percentage below 8%, you should supplement the diet with alfalfa pellets or extruded soybeans to provide them a source of high-quality protein.

 Horses receiving 3 mg of organic selenium have higher levels of Immunoglobulins, white blood cells, and antibodies than those horses that receive lower amounts of selenium.
 These components of the body are crucial in fighting off disease.
 Horses on 3 mg of organic selenium also have greater glutathione peroxidase activity, which is an enzyme the body that helps remove free radicals.
-Free radicals are produced from oxidative stress and if these free radicals aren't remove they cause more stress on the body.
+Free radicals are produced from oxidative stress and if these free radicals aren't removed they cause more stress on the body.

 Vitamin E works synergistically with selenium in the body.
 Horses supplemented with vitamin E are better able to fight bacteria and produce higher levels of antibody immunoglobulin.
 It also neutralizes free radicals.
 However, too high of levels of vitamin E supplementation can inhibit the absorption of vitamin A.